HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 ment of gay glockenspiel tunes.
 On a

-recent aftemooft, the usual crowd of
+recent after oont the usual -crowd of

-several dozen had gathered below for
+several dozen had gathered 'below for

 the hourly show as the hands touched 4